-If you were concerned about the health and well being of America’s favorite doppelganger (not sure about Canada—we’ll have to ask Lindsay and Aiden), Mr. C was looking pretty rough post shooting/Bob extraction.
-Mr. C found his way to a farm (not Ray’s farm we can assume) where he was greeted by not only his companion from Part 2 Chauntel, but also her partner in crime/husband Hutch, played by Tim Roth.
-For all those hoping Roth would be playing Jefferies, sorry.
+If you were concerned about the health and well being of America’s favorite doppelganger (not sure about Canada—we’ll have to ask Lindsay and Aiden), Mr C was looking pretty rough post-shooting/Bob extraction.
+Mr C found his way to a farm (not Ray’s farm we can assume) where he was greeted by not only his companion from Part 2 Chantal but also her partner in crime/husband Hutch, played by Tim Roth.
+For all those hoping Roth would be playing Jeffries, sorry.
 Personally, I’m happy he’s not.
-I want Jefferies to remain focal but unseen.
-Anyone stepping into the role first played by David Bowie has large shoes to fill and it’s really not fair.
-Jefferies can be an effective character plot wise without being seen.
-Look no further than Major Briggs all throughout this season and especially in Part 9 if you need proof of how it’s done.
+I want Jeffries to remain focal but unseen.
+Anyone stepping into the role first played by David Bowie has large shoes to fill, and it’s not fair.
+Jeffries can be an effective character plot-wise without being seen.
+Look no further than Major Briggs throughout this season and especially in Part 9 if you need proof of how it’s done.

-Mr. C receives a phone which he uses to send a cryptic text, which we would later find out was sent to Diane and placed a call to Duncan Todd in Las Vegas.
-When Mr. Todd informed Mr. C that his mission was not complete, the writing was on the wall: Duncan Todd is going to die soon, whether or not he completes his task.
-Mr. C tasks Hutch with destroying the phone and killing the warden.
+Mr C receives a phone which he uses to send a cryptic text, which we would later find out was sent to Diane and placed a call to Duncan Todd in Las Vegas.
+When Mr Todd informed Mr C that his mission was not complete, the writing was on the wall: Duncan Todd is going to die soon, whether or not he completes his task.
+Mr C tasks Hutch with destroying the phone and killing the warden.
 He also tells Hutch that he will be needed in Vegas for a possible doubleheader.
-Again, my assumption here is that Hutch will be kill Mr. Todd and possibly an attempt on the life of Dougie, if Mr. Todd can’t make good on it first.
+Again, my assumption here is that Hutch will kill Mr Todd and possibly an attempt on the life of Dougie if Mr Todd can’t make good on it first.